39 Stress Statistics We Should Avoid Repeating in 2021

-29. Every year, around 8 million US adults are diagnosed with PTSD.
+21. Every year, around 8 million US adults are diagnosed with PTSD.

-(U.S. Department of Veterans Affairs)
+(U.S. Department of Veterans Affairs) (SingleCare)

 Caregiver Stress Statistics

-Only 18% of caregivers who take care of a non-relative feel stressed out.
-In contrast, an astounding 52% of co-resident family caregivers feel stressed out, compared to 34% of non-resident family caregivers.
+On the other hand, about 23% of caregivers who take care of a non-relative feel the same way.
+Furthermore, 40% of co-resident family caregivers feel stressed out, compared to 34% of non-resident family caregivers.

 Miscellaneous Statistics about Stress